AI Engine

 Establishing connections

-The AI Engine introduces users and developers to a unified ecosystem of agent-based services.
-Once an agent and its services are registered in the Agentverse ↗️ and consequently in the Almanac ↗️, they become an integral part of the AI Engine landscape and coordinate dynamic connections between users and services.
+The AI Engine introduces users and developers to a unified ecosystem of agent-based Functions.
+Once an agent and its Functions are registered in the Agentverse ↗️ and consequently in the Almanac ↗️, they become an integral part of the AI Engine landscape and coordinate dynamic connections between users and Functions.
 For example, if you ask the DeltaV agent what the weather will be like tomorrow at your location, it will connect to a registered agent in the Almanac and receive the latitude and longitude values of your current location.
-The weather forecast for that day is then retrieved by the chat agent via a connection to another registered agent which specializes in weather-related services.
+The weather forecast for that day is then retrieved by the chat agent via a connection to another registered agent which specializes in weather-related Agent Functions.

 At the heart of the AI Engine, there is an architecture consisting of the following components: